palanca1818/marc/How-to-help.md

-Please, note, that we are programmers, and can't do artworks.
+Please note that we are programmers, and don't do artwork.
 Fontello is our pet project, used to check [nodeca](https://github.com/nodeca/)'s new technologies & components.
-But we know, that designers like fontello.
-So, if you wish to improve it, there are several ways.
+But we know that designers like fontello.
+If you wish to improve it, there are several ways.

 Share icons to fontelico collection
 ------------------------------------

 - https://github.com/fontello/fontelico.font
-- Just send us your image as 1000x1000 SVG, and confirm, that you agree to share it under CC BY
+- Just send us your image as a 1000x1000 SVG, and confirm that you agree to share it under CC BY

 Share icons as separate font
 ----------------------------

-If you have a lot of icons, and wish to share those under one of CC licences - contact us with request to create a separate collection for you.
+If you have a lot of icons, and wish to share those under one of CC licenses - contact us with a request to create a separate collection for you.

 Help to improve fontello interface
 ----------------------------------

-If you have ideas, what can be improved, to increase your productivity with fontello - let us know.
+If you have ideas of things that can be improved to increase your productivity with fontello - let us know.

 Contacts